-Definition of a Business (amendments to IFRS 3 Business Combinations)
+Definition of a Business (amendments to IFRS 3, Business Combinations)

 These amendments clarify the definition of a business in identifying a business combination.
-The amendments are effective for the Authority on July 1, 2020 and will apply to consideration of business combinations on or after this date.
+The amendments were effective for the Authority on January 1, 2020 and will apply to consideration of business combinations on or after this date.
+The amendments had no effect on the Authority.